micro-os-plus/micro-test-plus-xpack/README.md

 ### xpm

-This package is available as [`@micro-os-plus/micro-test-plus`](https://www.npmjs.com/package/@micro-os-plus/micro-test-plus) from the `npmjs.com` registry:
+This package is available from npmjs.com as [`@micro-os-plus/micro-test-plus`](https://www.npmjs.com/package/@micro-os-plus/micro-test-plus) from the `npmjs.com` registry: